contao/docs-archive/manual/en/07-Customizing-Contao.md

 $GLOBALS['TL_CONFIG']['displayErrors'] = false;
 ```

-Make sure to store your changes above the `INSTALL TOOL START` line, otherwise
+Make sure to store your changes above the `INSTALL SCRIPT START` line, otherwise
 they will be removed by the settings module.
 And **never use the `config.php`
 file to store configuration parameters**, because the file might be overridden on
 updates!